Write a good URL slug: separators and stopwords

 Transliteration (NFKD)

-We normalize text with Unicode NFKD and strip combining marks.
+Accented characters (é, ü, ñ) are converted to their unaccented ASCII equivalents before slugging — this uses Unicode NFKD normalization under the hood and strips combining marks.
 This turns Café résumé into cafe-resume.
 If you need to preserve accents (rare), generate the slug then post-process.

 Separators